rkalis/ionic-soundboard/README.md

 # Ionic 3 Soundboard

 This app takes a collection of sounds from a custom URL.
 That way sounds can be added and removed at will, while still keeping the app code the same.
 The app makes use of [Ionic 3](https://ionicframework.com/) with [TypeScript](https://www.typescriptlang.org/).

+Note: Some of the Ionic Native features (such as caching) add quite a bit of complexity to the code.
+For a more simple version of the app without these native features you can check out [the 'simple' branch](https://github.com/rkalis/ionic-soundboard/tree/simple).

 ## Prerequisities
 Assumes that Homebrew is installed.